Derech Hashem – The Way of G-d 2:4:3

-Recall that originally there were “root souls” and “offshoots”.
-The root souls were to have regained Adam and Eve’s original high spiritual stature, their offshoots were to follow in their wake (i.e., to have “inherited” perfection, if you will), and all of humanity was to have remained on that exalted plane forever.
+Recall that originally there’d been root souls and offshoots 1.
+The root souls were to have regained Adam and Eve’s original high spiritual stature, their offshoots were to follow in their wake 2, and all of humanity was to have remained on that exalted plane 3.

-Now, this is a very important point for our purposes.
-There were indeed people at that time who strove for personal perfection — like Enoch, Methuselah, Shem, and Eber.
-What we’re to realize, though, is that they could very well have become roots souls to *their particular descendants*, who’d then have served as bearers of G-d’s message for mankind, as we Jews do.
-But none of those individuals did.
-Only Abraham, the father of the Jewish Nation, did.
-Which is why only we, his descendants, came to inherit his spiritual bounty.
+For, there were indeed people at that time who strove for personal perfection, like Enoch 6, Methuselah 7, Shem 8, and Eber 9.
+They and others of their caliber could very well have become root souls to their particular offshoots, who’d then have served as bearers of G-d’s message for mankind, as we Jews do.
+But none of them did.
+Only Abraham, the father of the Jewish Nation, did, which is why only we, his descendants, came to inherit his spiritual bounty 10.

-There came to be 70 primal nations in all (with many subsequent subdivisions).
-And each plays its own particular role in the larger scheme — while yet remaining on the level of man in his fallen state.
+There eventually came to be 70 primal nations in all 11.
+And each one plays its own particular role in the larger scheme of things 12 while yet remaining on the level of humankind in its fallen state.

-Thus while mankind may seem the same as it always has been, there’s actually a profound difference.
-For, again, up to the time of the Tower of Babel all of mankind existed in the age of potential root souls and was dealt with accordingly; while afterwards a new age began — the age of offshoots, which we’re still in the midst of.
+Thus while mankind may seem the same as it always has been there’s actually a profound difference between then and now.
+For, again, up to the time of the Tower of Babel all of humankind existed in the age of potential root souls and was dealt with accordingly; while afterwards, a new era began — the era of offshoots, which we’re still in the midst of.

 2 I.e., to have “inherited” their high status, if you will.